Henry I, Duke of Bavaria: Life

 Over the years, the relationship between the brothers improved.
 After the death of the Luitpolding duke Berthold of Bavaria, Otto, at the instigation of his mother Matilda, enfeoffed Henry with the Duchy of Bavaria in 948.
 Henry had ties to Bavaria through his marriage with Judith, a daughter of late Duke Arnulf.
 Though he was met with resistance by local nobles, he first defended, and then enlarged his duchy in wars with the Hungarians.
 In 951 he accompanied King Otto on his Italian campaign against King Berengar II and acted as matchmaker for his brother, when he brought Queen Adelaide to Pavia.
 In turn he received the newly established March of Verona with Friuli, Aquileia, and Istria at the 952 Imperial Diet in Augsburg.
 In 953–954 Henry, temporarily deserted by his Bavarian subjects, brutally suppressed a revolt by Otto's son, Duke Liudolf of Swabia and Duke Conrad of Lorraine.

-While his brother gained a glorious victory over the Hungarians in the Battle of Lechfeld, Henry fell ill in 955 and died on 1 November in Pöhlde Abbey.
+While his brother gained a victory over the Hungarians in the Battle of Lechfeld, Henry fell ill in 955 and died on 1 November in Pöhlde Abbey.
 His son and heir was Henry II, Duke of Bavaria.
 He was laid to rest in the abbey of Niedermünster in Regensburg, Bavaria, where his wife Judith is also buried.